telescopeѲptics.net

 entering the objective is practically flat, and the light rays

-are practically parallel.
+8).
 For closer objects, the focus forms

 farther away from the objective.